 An Office Services Supervisor leads the team providing internal office support — reception, mail, copy, supplies, facilities coordination — owning the daily operational glue across an office or campus.

-Days tend to mix team management with constant low-level operational work.
+Days are a mix of team management with constant low-level operational work.
 You're managing shift assignments, handling vendor relationships, coordinating with facilities or building management, and stepping in when something breaks in a service area.
 Special projects (moves, build-outs, events) add unpredictable intensity.

 The collaboration is wide.
 You're typically the bridge between leadership, vendors, IT, facilities, and the staff your team serves.
 Friction usually lives in the gap between service expectations and resource constraints, and influence without authority shows up often.